chandan678/chuknTKN/readme.md

 > **Long conversations without context decay.**

+⚠️ **DEVELOPMENT STATUS**: This project is under active development.
+The API is stable for V0 (Manager mode), but features and interfaces may change.
+Use in production at your own discretion.

 A client-side middleware that automatically manages LLM context in long conversations—preventing degradation, preserving critical information, and keeping your chats productive without manual intervention.

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)